PregnantData: a weekly guide for a more informed and empowered pregnancy. Now updated for 2025! Sign up for a free trial.

 The end of your framing is exactly right: “How to think about these risks” is the right question.

 I have no reason to doubt the Consumer Reports findings.
 There is some lead and cadmium in chocolate.
-And we know that lead in particular is not good.
-You do not need to eat lead and, in an ideal world, it would not be in chocolate.
+And we know that lead especially is not good.
+You do not need to eat lead, and, in an ideal world, it would not be in chocolate.

-Lead is a particular concern in kids, and I wrote more here on lead guidelines and impacts.
+Lead is a particular concern in kids, and I have written about lead guidelines and impacts before.
 In adults, low-level lead exposure is a less significant concern, just because our brain development is more complete.
-Still, again, you do not need to eat lead, so it would be better not to.
+Still, it would be better not to ingest lead.

-If your water had 10 micrograms per liter of lead, and you drink two liters a day, that is 20 micrograms of exposure.
+If your water had 10 micrograms per liter of lead and you drink two liters of water a day, that is 20 micrograms of exposure.
 The highest-lead chocolate that Consumer Reports tested had about 1 microgram per ounce.
-So even if you were eating a reasonable amount of chocolate every day, your water-based exposure would still likely be the more significant.
+So even if you were eating a fair amount of chocolate every day, your water-based exposure would still likely be more significant.

 Community Guidelines